evolverine/intimacy-toolbox/_pages/pledge.md

 *   **avoid regrets** when it comes to being close to others

-*   **gain more time**, until treatments and vaccines are developed, and until our societies have a better chance to adapt to these rapid changes
+*   **gain more time**, until treatments and vaccines are developed, and until our societies have a better chance to adapt to these changes

 *   **prevent suffering** especially for those who are at a higher risk of various privations